CMSgov/HealthCare.gov-Styleguide/_posts/assets/0001-01-06-accordions.md

 ## Content page accordions

-Accordion content can be placed at any location within the body of an [Explainer or Article page]({{site.baseurl}}/design/page-layouts/).
+Accordion content can be placed at any location within the body of an [explainer or article page]({{site.baseurl}}/design/page-layouts/).
 Typically, the accordion is placed at the end of a block of text, allowing the user to get more detailed information if needed.

 <h3 class="label-opensans">Example &amp; Code</h3>